Notes on the balance sheet

 |Balance sheet value||Market value||Balance sheet value||Market value||Balance sheet value||Market value|

 The Governing Council assesses on a regular basis the financial risks associated with the securities held under these programmes.
-Impairment tests are conducted on an annual basis, using data as at the year-end and are approved by the Governing Council.
+In this context, impairment tests are conducted on an annual basis, using data as at the year-end and are approved by the Governing Council.
 In these tests, impairment indicators are assessed separately for each programme.
 In cases where impairment indicators are observed, further analysis is performed to confirm that the cash flows of the underlying securities have not been affected by an impairment event.

 In accordance with Article 32.4 of the ESCB Statute, losses from holdings of securities purchased under the SMP, CBPP3 and CSPP programmes, from holdings of securities of supranational organisations purchased under the PSPP and from holdings of covered bonds and corporate sector securities purchased under the PEPP, if they were to materialise, are shared in full by the Eurosystem NCBs, in proportion to their prevailing ECB capital key shares.

 As a result of impairment tests conducted as at 31 December 2022 on securities purchased under the aforementioned programmes, the Governing Council decided that all future cash flows on these securities are expected to be received.
 The following table shows, for each programme, total holdings of Eurosystem NCBs and the Bank of Finland’s share held on the balance sheet.

 |Securities held for monetary policy purposes (EUR m)||Held by Eurosystem NCBs||On the Bank of Finland's balance sheet|

 |31 Dec 2022||31 Dec 2021||31 Dec 2022||31 Dec 2021|

 |PEPP - covered bonds||5,282.8||5,377.1||218.1||233.3|

 |PEPP - supranational securities||145,687.1||130,590.5||–||–|